eljonny/TestCPP/README.md

  there is a workspace and project in this repository.
 In the project, there are CMake targets defined for Release and Debug builds.
-It is, as far as I know, strictly compliant with the C++11 standard, and should work on any platform where there is a compiler toolchain that supports this standard, which at this point is almost anywhere.
+It is, as far as I know, strictly compliant with the C++11 standard when built without stacktraces enabled, and should work on any platform where there is a compiler toolchain that supports this standard, which at this point is almost anywhere.

 To build within the CodeLite IDE:
 - Load the workspace